TeleMidia/deep-jpeg-mpeg-decoder/README.md

-# Deep-JPEG-Decoder
+# Deep-JPEG/MPEG-Decoder
-A Deep Learning-based decoder for JPEG files
+A Deep Learning-based decoder for JPEG/MPEG files

 ## Building the repository